Privacy Policy

 Please do read this Policy so you know what we are doing with your personal data.

-We may update this Policy from time to time and we will post any changes on our platform at www.zerogravity.co.uk and/or app.zerogravity.co.uk (the “Platform”).
-This Policy was last updated on 31 March 2022.
+We may update this Policy from time to time and we will post any changes on our platform at www.zerogravity.co.uk, app.zerogravity.co.uk and/or tutor.zerogravity.co.uk and the Zero Gravity iOS and Android mobile applications (the "Platform").
+This Policy was last updated on 8th April 2026.

 2. Who we are, our aims and objectives

-Zero Gravity supports students from low-income backgrounds into top universities and careers.
+Zero Gravity supports students into top universities and careers.
 Our mission is to democratise access to opportunity so that talented students can reach their potential, no matter their background.
+As part of that mission, we also use AI Services to support students throughout their school, university and career journeys (the “AI Services”).

-For the purposes of this Policy, the term “Zero Gravity” refers to both Zero Gravity Tech Ltd and Zero Gravity Fund, charity number 1188177.
+For the purposes of this Policy, the term "Zero Gravity" refers to both Zero Gravity Tech Ltd (company number 12091675) and Zero Gravity Fund (charity number 1188177).

 3. What is personal data?